- The name of the Association shall be “The Friends of Henry Maynard School”.

 - Special General Meetings (SGM) may be called at the written request of a minimum of 20 members to the Secretary or Chair of the Committee.

-- 21 days notice shall be given of any SGM to all members of the Association.
+- 21 days' notice shall be given of any SGM to all members of the Association.

 - The Treasurer shall be responsible for keeping account of all income and expenditure, and shall present a financial report to all Committee meetings, and shall present the accounts duly independently examined for approval by the members at the AGM.

 - Accounts shall be operated in the name of the Association, and withdrawals shall be made on the signature of any two of the Officers of the Association.

 - The financial year shall commence on 1st September.
 (The financial year will be for 12 months).

 - Any matter not provided for in the Constitution and concerning the organisation and activities of the Association shall be dealt with by the Committee whose decision shall be final.

 school for the benefit of the children of the school, or, in the event of the school closure, to the school to which the majority of children of the closing school will go, in any manner which is exclusively charitable in Law.
 If effect cannot be given to this provision, then the assets can be given to some other charitable purpose.